-COM 2986 - Sp Tpcs in Communication (3)
+COM 2986 - Special Topics in Communication (3)

-COM2986 Special Topics (3) A course to be utilized for seminars and special lectures in topics that are not offered on a regular basis.
-This course will address a specific need or current interest and/or trend in the field pertaining to the program's curriculum.
-Consult syllabus as content will vary from semester to semester depending on the research interests of the Faculty teaching the course.
+A course to be utilized for seminars and special lectures in topics that are not offered on a regular basis.
+This course addresses a specific need or current interest and/or trend in the field pertaining to the program's curriculum.
+Consult syllabus as content varies from semester to semester depending on the research interests of the Faculty teaching the course.